FractalParadigm/TrojanDestinyRL-Trophy-Room/docs/how-to-add-tournaments.md

 - Fill out what you can *before* the tournament starts - when it's over, it'll be quicker to fill in the winners and file it off, getting ready for the next one.

 - Take your time, filling in usernames will pop-up an autocomplete box, but might take a second.
 You're better to choose the auto-filled name so that stats are guaranteed associated to a user.

+- I can edit the database by hand, and will be working on pages for the admin panel that will allow us to change the details on existing tourneys and such.
+If you don't get things entered 100% correctly, just let me know where you might have erred and we can fix whatever is necessary!

 - If you have any problems, reach out to the devs and we'll try to help.